marvinpinto/laptop/README.md

 - Ensure that the Fn keys at the top act as actual Function keys by default, and not their lenovo counterparts.
 This will need to be done in the bios.

+- Ensure that VTx virtualization has been enabled.
+This will also need to be done in the bios.

 This should bring the machine up to a useable state with all my apps and config in place!